LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 4 - Register implementation.md

 </script>
 ```

-To make our store available first we import `useRegister` function from store we defined and then assignint it to a constant `const store = useRegister();`
+To make our store available first we import the `useRegister` function from the store we defined and then assigning it to a constant `const store = useRegister();`

-`onBeforeUnmount` - registers a hook to be called right before a component instance is to be unmounted accepts another function as a parameter.
-Notice `store.resetForm` is passed which is a function reference as opposed to `store.resetForm()` which would be immediate function call.
+`onBeforeUnmount` - registers a hook to be called right before a component instance is to be unmounted and accepts another function as a parameter.
+Notice `store.resetForm` is passed which is a function reference as opposed to `store.resetForm()` which would be an immediate function call.

-Values from the store to input fields are bound using `v-model` directive, for example: `<input v-model="store.form.email" />`.
-All form input fields now have `v-model` directive with corresponding values.
+Values from the store to input fields are bound using the `v-model` directive, for example: `<input v-model="store.form.email" />`.
+All form input fields now have a `v-model` directive with corresponding values.

 Empty function on form submit gets replaced with `store.handleSubmit`: `<form @submit.prevent="store.handleSubmit" novalidate>`.
-It is called when form gets submitted.
+It is called when the form gets submitted.

-After submitting the form the following output can be seen in console:
+After submitting the form the following output can be seen in the console:

 ```js
 Object { access_token: "118|CJv0t9yHJcPFsifkXyoMaiCJBpRyrmsXYDLENyAN" }
 ```

-This means everything went right and user was registered, later we will cover that but one thing at a time.
+This means everything went right and the user was registered, later we will cover that but one thing at a time.
 Yet we still have another thing missing.
-What if we press button again?
+What if we press the button again?
 Oh no, we got an error in the console:

 ![Register fail](assets/register-fail.png)

-Let's inpect the network tab on browser's dev tolls:
+Let's inspect the network tab on the browser's dev tools:

 ![network-422](assets/network-422.png)

-Server denied our request with 422 Unprocessable Entity response code, this means that we have some sort of data validation error.
-We tried to register another user with same credentials and user doesn't even know why this happened in the first place.
+The server denied our request with 422 Unprocessable Entity response code, this means that we have some sort of data validation error.
+We tried to register another user with the same credentials and the user doesn't even know why this happened in the first place.

 Let's move to another lesson and handle form validation.